Jump to the content of the page

 • GOST 9454-78

 A pendulum impact testing machine is used to determine the impact strength or toughness of a material under impact loading by measuring the amount of energy the material is able to absorb.
-Understanding a material’s energy absorption properties is critical in predicting how much plastic, or permanent, deformation the material will be able to withstand before failure and is an important consideration in research and development applications as well as for quality control and material acceptance purposes.
+Knowing the energy absorption properties of a material is crucial for predicting how much plastic or permanent deformation the material can withstand before it fails.
+It is therefore an important foundation for decision-making in research and development as well as in quality control and material acceptance.

 Video: Pendulum impact testing machines HIT450P and HIT750P